 - Reducing emissions from other, downstream industrial processes; and

 - Creating new jobs and employment opportunities in multiple sectors.

-Not only have we invested in carbon conversion technology, we’re excited to be building the world’s first commercial-scale carbon nanotube production facility, the Genesee Carbon Conversion Centre (GC3), at our Genesee Generating Station.
+Not only have we invested in carbon conversion technology, we’re excited to be building the largest commercial-scale carbon nanotube production facility, the Genesee Carbon Conversion Centre (GC3), at our Genesee Generating Station.
 GC3 will utilize emissions and power from our Genesee facility alongside our carbon conversion technology, C2CNT.
 Once completed, this facility will be capable of generating 7,500 tonnes of carbon nanotubes per year.

 Looking to GLOBE 2020, this event will be a crucial platform for sustainability players across sectors and jurisdictions to gather, engage and strategize solutions to mitigate the climate crisis facing our world.
 I hope you will join me in the carbon conversion conversation taking place at the GLOBE 2020 panel “A Tale of Transformation: Opportunities and Challenges in the CCUS Ecosystem” on February 12.